alejolp/extmodem/README.md

 Web page (old): http://extradio.sourceforge.net/extmodem.html

 This is a modem for AFSK AX25 packet (1200 bps APRS compatible).
 It is capable to both send and receive packets.
 The main feature of this program is that it is currently running three different demodulators in parallel, increasing the quality of reception.

-The first modem is Thomas Sailer's multimon, the other two are described by Sivan Toledo in this QEX article: http://www.tau.ac.il/~stoledo/Bib/Pubs/QEX-JulAug-2012.pdf
+* The first modem is Thomas Sailer's multimon-
+* The second is described by Sivan Toledo in this QEX article: http://www.tau.ac.il/~stoledo/Bib/Pubs/QEX-JulAug-2012.pdf
+* The third is an experimental FSK delay line demodulator.

-Since the core of the extmodem runs the same algorithm as javAX25, the number of demodulated packets should be better than soundmodem.
+Therefore, the number of demodulated packets is very good.

 Windows Files
 -------------